rominalodolo/Linux_Terminal_Course/README.md

 ### `jobs`, `bg`, and `fg`
-bg - background
-fg - foreground
+To get the job number, we use the jobs command bg - background fg - foreground
 These go hand in hand - When we run a command in Linux / macOS, we can set it to run in the background using the & symbol after the command.

 Eg: `top &` handy for long-running programs

+run `jobs `,`top &` & `top -o mem &` so we can see we have 2 top instances running